Image generated with AI for illustrative purposes.

 Dutch employment contracts: capacity first

-The case was decided on 5 February 2026 and published under ECLI:NL:RBNHO:2026:2541.
+The court decided the case on 5 February 2026 and published it under ECLI:NL:RBNHO:2026:2541.
 The employee already had a 30% facility decision with a previous employer, running from 6 November 2023 to 5 November 2028.
 At the new employer, the employee started on 22 July 2024 under a zero-hour contract with an hourly wage of €32.37 and no guaranteed minimum working time.
-For Dutch employment contracts, the contract, roster, payroll file and cash bridge must tell the same story.

-Impact: The first contract sets the tax test
+The first contract sets the tax test

 Availability becomes a cost

-Impact: Flexible work and tax eligibility are not the same
+Flexible work and tax eligibility differ

 Imagine a small technical firm that has finally found a foreign engineer.
 The founder wants the person to start quickly.
-HR capacity is thin.
-A zero-hour contract is used for the first weeks, with the fixed contract to follow after internal paperwork.
+Yet HR capacity is thin.
+So a zero-hour contract is used for the first weeks, with the fixed contract to follow after internal paperwork.
 Everyone thinks the real agreement is clear.
-But the file says something else: no guaranteed hours, no fixed monthly wage, no testable annual wage at the start.
+However, the file says something else.

+It shows no guaranteed hours, no fixed monthly wage and no testable annual wage at the start.
 That is not a paperwork detail.
 It is a governance issue.
 The company story and the signed document must match.
-If management says the person is a specialist hire with a stable salary, the first contract should not tell the opposite story.
+If management calls the person a specialist hire with a stable salary, the first contract should not tell the opposite story.
 When the file contradicts the commercial explanation, the file usually wins.

-Impact: The payroll promise has a cash side
+The payroll promise has a cash side

 The 30% facility can allow a tax-free reimbursement of up to 30% of the wage, including extraterritorial costs, within the conditions.
 In 2026, the maximum tax-free reimbursement is €78,600.
-The employer may also choose to reimburse actual extraterritorial costs tax-free if those costs can be proven, with an annual choice between the two routes.
-That is why the Dutch employment contracts question depends on employee records, wage declarations and employer decisions that can survive review.
+Alternatively, the employer may reimburse actual extraterritorial costs tax-free if those costs can be proven.
+There is an annual choice between the two routes.

 What small employers should map

-Impact: Dutch policy is moving toward fixed baselines
+Dutch policy is moving toward fixed baselines

 I read this ruling as part of a wider Dutch movement toward documented baselines.
 On 12 May 2026, the Tweede Kamer adopted the bill for more security for flexible workers.
 If the Eerste Kamer agrees, entry into force can follow on 1 January 2028.
 The proposal replaces zero-hour contracts with bandwidth contracts, built around agreed minimum and maximum hours.